jsinkers/jsinkers.github.io/_portfolio/portfolio-7-other-projects.md

 I have also implemented Wolfram's [256 rules](https://jsinkers.github.io/conway/rule.html).

-[4 Billion Rules](https://jsinkers.github.io/conway/rule-extended.html) This is an extension of 256 rules, which uses 2 neighbours either side of each cell to determine the next cell state.
+[4 Billion Rules](https://jsinkers.github.io/conway/rule-extended.html) This is my extension of 256 rules, which uses 2 neighbours either side of each cell to determine the next cell state.
 As there are 5 cells, there are 32 possible states, meaning there are 2^32 ~ 4 billion rules.
 I always find something new when I explore some random rules.

+### Cellular Automata Planter

+Personal project, 2024 <!-- TODO -->

 ## Quadlock Clone - 3D Printing